leapfrogonline/ansible-merge-vars/README.md

   1. Please write or update tests (either example-based tests, property-based tests, or both) for any code that you add, change, or remove.

-     To run the example-based and property-based tests, run `make test` from the root of this repository.

   1. Please make sure that `make test-all` exits zero.
-This runs a code linter, all of the tests, and all of the examples.
+This runs a code linter, all of the tests, and all of the examples against all supported versions of Python and Ansible.

   1. If the linting seems too annoying, it probably is!
 Feel free to do what you need to do in the `.pylintrc` at the root of this repository to maintain